-The UCT Moot Society is holding its 2nd Kate O'Regan Intervarsity Moot Competition this Saturday 4th August, starting at 9am at UCT Law School.
+In light of the funeral of Professor Bongani Mayosi, the UCT Moot Society deferred its 2nd Kate O'Regan Intervarsity Moot Competition from Saturday 4th August to SATURDAY 1st SEPTEMBER.
+The event starts at 9am at UCT Law School.
 With Law students from a number of other universities, the day promises to be filled with seriously competitive mooting - with Justice Kate O'Regan presiding.
 The UCT Moot Society has been hard at work putting everything in place for what will be a very rewarding day for competitors, law students, Faculty members and friends.

 Events will kick off at 9am in the Oliver Tambo Moot Court on 5th Floor of the Kramer Law Building, UCT Middle Campus.
 Refreshments will be provided, and supporters of competitors are more than welcome to attend.